apache/solr-operator/helm/solr/README.md

 If you are using a provided Zookeeper instance for your Solr Cloud, then you must also install the [Zookeeper Operator](https://github.com/pravega/zookeeper-operator).
 However, it is [installed by default as a dependency](https://artifacthub.io/packages/helm/apache-solr/solr-operator#installing-the-zookeeper-operator) when using the Solr Operator Helm chart.

+Please make sure that the same version of the Solr Operator chart and Solr chart are installed.
+The Solr version can be any supported version of Solr you wish to run, but the _chart version_ must match the chart version of the Solr Operator that you have installed.

 ## Using the Helm Chart

 ### Installing the Chart